What is an AI influencer? The 2026 brand guide | Social Operator

 A/B testing at the persona level.
 Some sophisticated brands run multiple AI personas in parallel to test which character archetype performs best with their audience.

-For the full production breakdown, see our AI avatar marketing playbook.
+For the production stack and tools, see our AI UGC tools comparison.

 The business case: why AI influencers are growing